SwanseaUniversityMedical/concept-library/README.md

 If you encounter any issues, please see Docker's documentation (https://docs.docker.com/).

-# 2.1.1.
+## 2.1.1.
 Running on Apple

-> **NOTE:** _Current build does not work on Apple devices, below is a workaround.
-Tested on Apple Macbook Pro M2_

-Before building the service, please:
+The app container requires emulation for ARM CPUs, please install Rosetta 2:
 1. Open a terminal
-  a.
-Navigate to the `./docker` folder
-  c.
-Run the command: `chmod +x ./development/scripts/wait-for-it.sh`
+2. Run: `softwareupdate --install-rosetta`

 ## 2.2.
 Database setup